StefFrustagli/narcissism-sources/README.md

 - [Django Allauth:](https://django-allauth.readthedocs.io/en/latest/index.html) Used for authentication and account registration;
 - [Django Crispy Forms:](https://django-crispy-forms.readthedocs.io/en/latest/) Used to simplify the rendering of Django forms.
 - [Gunicorn:](https://gunicorn.org/) Python HTTP server, used as the Web Server to run Django on Heroku;
-- [Jest:](https://jestjs.io/) A delightful JavaScript Testing Framework, used for automated tests;
 - [Summernote:](https://github.com/summernote/django-summernote) To provide a WYSIWYG editor for customizing new blog content and add images.

 ### Software and Web Applications

 - [Code Institute Postgres database](https://dbs.ci-dbs.net) was the Database used for this application.
-- [Chrome DevTools:](https://developer.chrome.com/docs/devtools/) Used to test the response on different screen sizes, debugging and to generate a Lighthouse report to analyze
+- [Chrome DevTools:](https://developer.chrome.com/docs/devtools/) Used to test the response on different screen sizes, debugging and to generate a Lighthouse report to analyze.
 - [PEP8](http://pep8online.com/) was used to check the code for PEP8 requirements.
 - [HTML Validator:](https://validator.w3.org/) Check your code for HTML validation.
 - [JSHint:](https://jshint.com/) Check code for JavaScript validation.